nicobrinkkemper/gabr.sh/README.md

     "help-info-for-this-file"
 }
 ```
-But you can take it further
+But you can take it further by changing `gabr`'s default variable.
 ```bash
 if [ $# -eq 0 ]; then
     default=otherUsage